NelsonAPenn/silksong_linux_controller_fix/README.md

 loaded, whether or not an SDL_DYNAMIC_API or SDL3_DYNAMIC_API environment variable is set.

+That being said, the only exported symbol from UnityPlayer.so is `PlayerMain(int, char**)`, so the SDL-related text in this binary may not be the place or the only place SDL is statically linked.

 ## `sdl2-jstest` results

 `sdl2-jstest` was used to test the trigger inputs of the controller.
 The trigger